 • The Millville Town Council election scheduled for March 4 has been canceled.
 Two incumbents and one other residents were the only candidates to file for the three available council seats, each of which carries a term of two years.
 Council Members Robert Gordon and Susan Brewer will retain their seat, with resident Peter Michel filling the other vacancy.

-• The town council’s next regular meeting is set for Wednesday, Feb.
-15, at 7 p.m.
+• The town council’s next regular meeting has been rescheduled for Wednesday, March 14, at 7 p.m.

 • The Millville town website is located at www.millville.delaware.gov.

 • The Millsboro Town Council will hold its monthly meeting on Monday, March 6, at 7 p.m.

 • The Millsboro town website is located at www.millsboro.org.